techidaily/site-win11-tips/source/_posts/overcoming-windows-login-error-compatibility-issue-with-scanner.md

 ## 3\.
 Roll Back the Driver or the Latest Windows Update

  Have you encountered the error under discussion after updating the biometric driver or installing a Windows update recently?
 If this is the case, you should roll back these updates.
 Don't know how to do that?
-Our guide on[how to roll back a driver update on Windows](https://www.makeuseof.com/how-to-roll-back-a-driver-in-windows-10/) describes the process.
-If you want to roll back a Windows update, then you need to[uninstall the most recent Windows Update](https://www.makeuseof.com/manually-uninstall-windows-10-updates/) .
+Our guide on [how to roll back a driver update on Windows](https://www.makeuseof.com/how-to-roll-back-a-driver-in-windows-10/) describes the process.
+If you want to roll back a Windows update, then you need to [uninstall the most recent Windows Update](https://www.makeuseof.com/manually-uninstall-windows-10-updates/) .

  Once you've undone both driver and Windows updates, try setting up Windows Hello biometric login again.
 If you continue to experience the same problem after rolling back these updates, it suggests that undoing these updates hasn't made a difference.
 In that case, you should reinstall the drivers and Windows update.